woelper/oculante/README.md

 ![Screenshot](res/picker.gif "Screenshot")

-## Management
+## File Management
-You can use the File Manager built into Oculante to do basic tasks such as finding your favourite images or setting bookmarks to directories!
-There's even some more advanced features such as changing the files format!
+You can use the File Manager built into Oculante to do basic tasks such as accessing recent images or stepping through a virtual list of files so you can compare easily.
+There is also a dedicated compare option to flip between images, remembering zoom level and position.

 ![Screenshot](res/previews/file_manager.png "Screenshot")